 - (a) Rights.
 The State of Registry, the State of the Operator, the State of Design and the State of Manufacturer shall each be entitled to appoint an accredited representative to participate in the investigation. - (b) Operator Advisor.
 The State of Registry, or the State of the Operator, shall appoint one or more advisers proposed by the operator to assist its accredited representative.
-When neither the State of Registry nor the State of the Operator appoints an accredited representative, the OTSD, as the State conducting the investigation should invite the operator to participate. - (c) Obligations.
-When the State conducting an investigation of an accident to an aircraft of a maximum mass of over 2,250 kg specifically requests participation by the OTSD, as the State of Registry, the State of the Operator, the State of Design and the State of Manufacturer, the OTSD shall provide an accredited representative.
+When neither the State of Registry nor the State of the Operator appoints an accredited representative, the OTSB, as the State conducting the investigation shall invite the operator to participate subject to the OTSB procedures. - (c) The State of Design and the State of Manufacture shall be entitled to appoint one or more advisers, proposed by the organizations responsible for the type design and the final assembly of the aircraft, to assist their accredited representatives.